 - Get your calcium, but focus on no-fat or low-fat dairy.

-- Reduce your sodium (salt) intake – avoid processed foods, which have high levels of sodium.
+- Reduce your sodium intake—avoid processed foods, which have high levels of sodium.

 Becoming a healthier you isn't just about eating healthy—it's also about physical activity.
 Regular physical activity is important for your overall health and fitness.
 It also helps you control body weight by balancing the calories you take in as food with the calories you expend each day.
 It keeps your muscles in trim, too, giving tone to your body and skin.
 In general:

-Be physically active for at least 30 minutes most days of the week.
-Increasing the intensity or the amount of time that you are physically active can have even greater health benefits and may be needed to control body weight.
+Engage in physical activity for at least 30 minutes per day.
+Increasing the intensity or the amount of time that you are physically active can have even greater health benefits.
 You may need about 60 minutes a day to prevent weight gain.

 Make your calories count: If you eat 100 more food calories a day than you burn, you'll gain about 1 pound in a month.
 That's about 10 pounds in a year.
 The bottom line is that to lose weight, it's important to reduce calories and increase physical activity.

-If you smoke, stop!
 Smoking is terrible for many organs, but also can cause premature aging and yellowing of the skin.
-Additionally, smokers heal much more slowly than non-smokers and scarring for smokers is often more pronounced.
+Additionally, smokers heal slower than non-smokers.
+Furthermore, scarring for smokers is often more pronounced and visible.